MdSaifAli063/Weather-App/README.md

 ---

-Roadmap Ideas
+## 🗺️ Roadmap Ideas

-Air quality and precipitation probability
+- 🌫️ Air quality and precipitation probability
-Hourly forecast chart (e.g., Chart.js)
+- 📈 Hourly forecast chart (e.g., Chart.js)
-Favorite cities pinning and reordering
+- 📌 Favorite cities pinning and reordering
-Multi-language support
+- 🌍 Multi-language support
-PWA/offline caching
+- 📦 PWA/offline caching

+---

+📊 GitHub Stats
+Repo Stars Repo Forks Repo Visitors

-License
+## 📄 License

 MIT — feel free to use and modify.
 Add your name/company to the LICENSE file if needed.

+---

+## 🖋️ Footer
+Crafted with ❤️ by Md Saif — bringing weather to life with clean UI and zero build tools.

+---